Chapter in this post:

 If you look at the test results, you will of course find pastes with liquid metal in the front two to three places, as these have a very high heat transfer coefficient.
 However, these thermal pastes are also significantly more expensive and difficult to process.

 Just as a supplement: If you search for the top products mentioned above on Amazon, you will also come across thermal grease through massive advertising Arctic MX-4.
-This was also taken into account in the large test by Tom's Hardware, but only came in between 10 and 20.
-So you shouldn't allow yourself to be influenced by full-bodied advertising promises such as "Better than liquid metal".
+This was also taken into account in the big test by Tom's Hardware, but it only came in between 10 and 20.
+One should therefore not be influenced by full-bodied advertising promises such as "Better than liquid metal".

-The technical data usually already shows where the hare is going: While the Arctiv MX-4 (2019 version) only has a thermal conductivity of 8,5 W / mk, the Thermal Grizzly Kryonaut already has 12,5 W / mk.
-The thermal conductivity of the liquid metal variant "Conductonaut" from Thermal Grizzly has with 73 W / mk almost 10 times the thermal conductivity of the Artic MX-4.
-So it is better to stick to the "test winners" mentioned above instead of starting tests with products that simply beat the drum and therefore end up among the bestsellers on Amazon.
+The technical data usually shows where the rabbit is headed: While the Arctiv MX-4 (2019 version) only has a thermal conductivity of 8,5 W/mk, the Thermal Grizzly Kryonaut already has 12,5 W/mk.
+The thermal conductivity of the liquid metal variant “Conductonaut” from Thermal Grizzly is 73 W/mk, almost 10 times the thermal conductivity of the Artic MX-4.
+It is therefore better to stick to the “test winners” mentioned above instead of starting experiments with products that simply stir the advertising drum and therefore end up among the bestsellers on Amazon.

 I got a hint in the comments below that with two readers the Thermal Grizzly did not have as good values as this one Arctic MX-4 or the Cooler Master (Master Gel Maker or MasterGel Pro V2).
 I cannot verify this statement, but at least I wanted to have it mentioned here because I was already assumed that I would receive payment for my item from Thermal Grizzly (it would be nice!).